Emma Watson reveals her relationship with Daniel Radcliffe and Rupert Grint

 Although they no longer have the same contact, Emma has admitted that they continue to have a relationship and share telephone conversations:

 “Both of them hate Whatsapp and their phones in general.
-Actually the three of us try to stay away from electronic devices, so that doesn’t help to maintain an interaction.
-We’re not in a group chat, but we talk individually.
-Rupert sends me pictures of his daughter and I melt.
+Actually the three of us try to stay away from electronic devices, so it doesn’t help to maintain an interaction.
+We are not in a group chat, but we talk individually.
+Rupert sends me photos of his daughter and I melt.
 Dan and I usually try to calm each other’s nerves.
 We both mainly try to stay out of the spotlight.”

 If you click on the following image you can access news in real time: